WaterCoolerStudiosInc/ike-contracts/README.md

 ### Deploying
-At least 2 nomination pools must exist on the target network prior to deployment.
 Contract deployment is configured with the following environment variables.
 * `CHAIN` - target chain name
 * `ACCOUNT_URI` - deployer account